lauramayol/crypto_signal/README.md

 This release provides an API that recommends Buy/Sell of Bitcoin for a given date with intention to maximize profits.

-Requirements to BUY (based on Marc Howard's blog):
+Requirements to BUY (based on [Marc Howard's blog](https://hackernoon.com/how-i-created-a-bitcoin-trading-algorithm-with-a-29-return-rate-using-sentiment-analysis-b0db0e777f4) ):
 1. Search terms of “Buy Bitcoin” to “BTC USD” ratio is more than 35%.
 2. BTC price difference closes more than $80 above the prior day’s close price.

-Reference Marc Howard's blog: https://hackernoon.com/how-i-created-a-bitcoin-trading-algorithm-with-a-29-return-rate-using-sentiment-analysis-b0db0e777f4